fraganator/archive-cache-manager/README.md

 ## Features
-* _NEW FEATURE_ - Keep select ROMs cached and ready to play.
-    * Games marked 'Keep' won't be automatically cleaned from the cache.
-	* Useful for less frequently played games which you still want to load without waiting (party games, favourites, children's games, etc)
-* _NEW FEATURE_ - Select and play individual ROM files from an archive!
-    * Useful for GoodMerged sets, or archives with mixed ROMs and cue sheets (MSU).
 * Skip the extraction wait time for recently played games.
 * Configurable cache size and location.
 * Configurable minimum archive size (skip caching small archives).
+* Option to keep select ROMs cached and ready to play.
+* Select and play individual ROM files from an archive.
 * File extension priorities per emulator and platform (cue, bin, iso, etc).

-### Example Usage
+### Example Use Cases
 Why use Archive Cache Manager?
 Here's some example use cases.

 * Zipped ROMs located on network server or cloud drive, where disk read or network transfer time is slow.